A team of Filipino and American scientists have rediscovered a highly distinctive mammal - a dwarf cloud rat - that was last seen 112 years ago.

 According to Samuel Penafiel, the Regional Executive Director for the Philippine Department of Environment and Natural Resources for the Cordillera Administrative Region, the team was conducting the first comprehensive survey of the small mammals of Mt.
 Pulag National Park, in Benguet Province, completed on 24 April.
 Among the results of their surveys was a capture of Carpomys melanurus, the greater dwarf cloud rat, a smaller relative of the giant clouds rats, spectacular animals found only on Luzon Island, but widespread and comparatively well known.
 Mt.
 Pulag is the highest peak on Luzon at 2922 meters above sea level.

-Lawrence Heaney, Curator of Mammals at the Field Museum of Natural History in Chicago and Project Leader, said that “this beautiful little animal was seen by biologists only once previously, by a British researcher in 1896 who was given several specimens by local people, so he knew almost nothing about the ecology of the species.
+Lawrence Heaney, Curator of Mammals at The Field Museum in Chicago and Project Leader, said that “this beautiful little animal was seen by biologists only once previously, by a British researcher in 1896 who was given several specimens by local people, so he knew almost nothing about the ecology of the species.
 Since then, the species has been a mystery, in part because there is virtually no forest left on Mt.
 Data, where it was first found”.

 The animal was captured by Danilo Balete, Project Co-Leader and Research Associate of the Philippine National Museum, in a patch of mature mossy forest high on Mt.
 Pulag, at about 2350 meters above sea level.
 “It was in the canopy of a large tree, on a large horizontal branch covered by a thick layer of moss, orchids, and ferns, about 5 meters above ground.
 We had suspected from its broad, hand-like hind feet that it lived up in big trees, but this is the first evidence to confirm that,” according to Balete.